Clinical Support & Diagnostics

 Industrial & Occupational Medicine

-In addition, Industrial Medicine can provide medical care for your family.
+No matter the service, our staff provides prompt, quality care and is more than willing to extend that care to your entire family.
 We offer this service because we realize the convenience of being able to receive comprehensive health services at one location.

 - Occupational Medicine Screenings

 - Hearing Tests

 The Baton Rouge Clinic offers an attractive alternative to a hospital setting for receiving infusion therapy, which is the introduction of a substance such as a fluid, electrolyte, nutrient, or drug, directly into a vein or interstitially by means of gravity flow.

 Our staff provides comprehensive infusion services in a comfortable, private setting, delivered by a friendly, caring staff.
 We simplify and expedite the process while providing the highest-quality care and treatment.

 Sterile techniques are maintained, equipment is routinely checked for mechanical difficulties, and our patients are observed for swelling at the site of injection and for cardiac or respiratory difficulties.